DeimosLabs/NeuralBlender/README.md

 ## Supported systems

-Should compile and work fine on any POSIX-compliant OS including Linux, MacOS (to be fixed), FreeBSD, etc.
+Should compile and work fine on any POSIX-compliant OS including Linux, MacOS (to be fixed), FreeBSD, etc. For now UI uses X11, but recent rewrite should make it easy to port to other graphic systems.

 Tested on:
   - Void Linux